 |MBA 741||Economic Analysis for Managers||3|

 |Concentrations are available and cover advanced topics in that area.
 To obtain a concentration a student must take three courses (9 credits) above the core and functional core courses.
 Some multi-disciplinary courses may be cross-listed in more than one functional area, in which case the program of study will have to identify how to count the course.|

 |Personal Financial Planning|

 Lists of courses included in each functional area are available from the Graduate Business Programs Office.
 In general, a limit of six graduate hours is allowed outside of the Heider College of Business.
 With approval, concentration courses could also include:

 - Other 700-level MBA or BIA classes not in the functional core.

-- 500-level courses taken for graduate credit (ACC 516 Special Managerial Accounting Issues, ACC 521 Advanced Accounting, ACC 538 International Accounting, ACC 544 Advanced Taxation, or ACC 579 Seminar in Accounting; ECO 538 International Economics; or FIN 558 International Financial Management).
+- 500-level courses taken for graduate credit (ACC 516 Advanced Cost Accounting, ACC 521 Advanced Accounting, ACC 538 International Accounting, ACC 544 Advanced Taxation, or ACC 579 Seminar in Accounting; ECO 538 International Economics; or FIN 558 International Financial Management).
 A grade of “B” or better is required in 500-level courses for graduate credit, and a maximum of six hours of 500-level courses may apply toward the MBA degree.

-- Specified courses (LAW, MED, PHA, NCR, or INR) for students in the dual JD/MBA, MD/MBA, PharmD/MBA, MBA/MS-NCR, or MBA/MA-INR programs.
+- Specified courses (LAW, MED, PHA, NCR, or INR) for students in the dual JD/MBA, MD/MBA, PharmD/MBA, or MBA/MS-NCR programs.